gurnec/btcrecover/TUTORIAL.md

     Beetlejuice
     Hotel_california

 As you can guess, `Second_or_bust`, if it is tried, is only tried as the second token in a password, and `Third_or_bust`, if it is tried, is only tried as the third.
+(Neither token is required because there is no `+` at the beginning these of these lines.)

 #### Middle Anchors ####

 Middle anchors are a bit like positional anchors, only more flexible: the anchored tokens may appear once throughout a specific *range* of positions in the password.

-**Note:** Placing a middle anchor on a token introduces a special restriction: it *forces* the token into the *middle* of a password.
+**Note** that placing a middle anchor on a token introduces a special restriction: it *forces* the token into the *middle* of a password.
 A token with a middle anchor (unlike any of the other anchors described above) will *never* be tried as the first or last token of a password.

-You specify a middle anchor by adding a comma between two numbers (between the `^` symbols) at the very beginning of a token (all with no spaces):
+You specify a middle anchor by adding a comma and two numbers (between the `^` symbols) at the very beginning of a token (all with no spaces):

-    ^2,3^Second_third_(but_never_last)_or_bust
+    ^2,3^Second_or_third_(but_never_last)
-    ^2,4^Second_to_fourth_(but_never_last)_or_bust
+    ^2,4^Second_to_fourth_(but_never_last)
     Cairo
     Beetlejuice
     Hotel_california

  As mentioned above, neither of those middle-anchored tokens will ever be tried as the last token in a password, so something (one or more of the non-anchored tokens) will appear after the middle-anchored ones in every guess in which they appear.
 Since tokens with middle anchors never appear at the beginning either, the smallest value you can use for that first number is 2.
 Finally, when you specify the range, you can leave out one (or even both) of the numbers, like this:

-    ^3,^Third_or_after_(but_never_last)_or_bust
+    ^3,^Third_or_after_(but_never_last)
-    ^,3^Second_or_third_(but_never_last)_or_bust
+    ^,3^Third_or_earlier((but_never_first_or_last)
     ^,^Anywhere_in_the_middle
     Cairo
     Beetlejuice
     Hotel_california

 You can't leave out the comma (that's what makes it a middle anchor instead of a positional anchor).
 Leaving out a number doesn't change the “never at the beginning or the end” rule which always applies to middle anchors.
-If you do need a token with a middle anchor to also possibly appear at the beginning or end of a password, you can add second copy to the same line with a beginning or end anchor:
+If you do need a token with a middle anchor to also possibly appear at the beginning or end of a password, you can add second copy to the same line with a beginning or end anchor (because at most one token on a line can appear in any guess):

     ^,^Anywhere_in_the_middle_or_end        Anywhere_in_the_middle_or_end$
     ^,^Anywhere_in_the_middle_or_beginning ^Anywhere_in_the_middle_or_beginning

 ### Token Counts ###

-There are a number of command line options that affect the combinations tried.
+There are a number of command-line options that affect the combinations tried.
 The `--max-tokens` option limits the number of tokens that are added together and tried.
 With `--max-tokens` set to 2, `Hotel_californiaCairo`, made from two tokens, would be tried from the earlier example, but `Hotel_californiaCairoBeetlejuice` would be skipped because it’s made from three tokens.
 You can still use *btcrecover* even if you have a large number of tokens, as long as `--max-tokens` is set to something reasonable.
 If you’d like to re-run *btcrecover* with a larger number of `--max-tokens` if at first it didn’t succeed, you can also specify `--min-tokens` to avoid trying combinations you’ve already tried.

 ### Expanding Wildcards ###